Auspice (bishop of Apt): Historic record

 His name is mentioned in the passion of Saint Nereus and Achilles. and in the "Acts of St. Auspice".

 His tomb was found during renovation work in 1056, in a crypt under a ruined altar in the Cathedral of Apt.

 Life

 The hagiographic tradition, holds him first bishop Apt sent by Pope Clement I, and he was martyred under Trajan.
-Ancient manuscripts hold he was attached to Flavia Domitilla like the brothers Saints Nereus and Achilleus whom he would have himself buried after they were martyred.
+Ancient manuscripts hold he was attached to Flavia Domitilla like the brothers Nereus and Achilleus whom he would have himself buried after they were martyred.

 Legend

 According to a medieval tradition based in Provence, Lazarus of Bethany and his sisters Martha and Mary were put out to sea by those hostile to Christianity "...in a vessel without sails, oars, or helm, and after a miraculous voyage landed in Provence at a place called today the Saintes-Maries."
 From there Lazarus continued on to Marseilles, where he became the first bishop of the city.

 The supposed relics of St. Anne were brought from the Holy Land to Constantinople in 710 and were kept there in the church of St. Sophia as late as 1333.
 During the twelfth and thirteenth centuries, returning crusaders and pilgrims from the East brought relics of Anne to a number of churches, including most famously those at Apt, in Provence, Ghent, and Chartres.
 According to Frederick Holweck, "The tradition of the church of Apt pretends that the body of St. Anne was brought to Apt by St. Lazarus, the friend of Christ, was hidden by St. Auspicius (d.
 398), and found again during the reign of Charlemagne (feast, Monday after the octave of Easter); these relics were brought to a magnificent chapel in 1664 (feast, 4 May)."